tazcarper/Concept-Generator/README.md

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-Volcanic Brainstorming App built on Angular and Node.js
+Brainstorming App built on Angular and Node.js. -- WORK IN PROGRESS --

-## Build & development
+## Build

+Run `grunt build` for building and

+## Serve

-Run `grunt build` for building and `grunt serve` for preview / live watch.
+Run `grunt serve` for preview / live watch.

-## Testing

-Running `grunt test` will run the unit tests with karma.